SkyMocha/skymocha.github.io/reading.md

 ### (8.5/10) *HumanKind*, *Rutger Bregman*.
 2019.
 Book.

 Restored my faith in humanity.
 I am indeed a homo puppy :)

+### (8/10) *Neon Genisis Evangellion* & *FLCL*.
+1995 & 2000.
+Anime.

+I am putting these two Ginax anime together because of how they are special to me.

 ### (8/10) Twitter & Tear Gas